HSE's role in gas supply emergencies

 - For the pressure in the network to be maintained there has to be a balance between gas supply and demand.
 Simply, gas taken from the network by consumers has to be replaced by gas flowing into the network from producers, gas processing facilities, storage facilities, interconnector pipelines and LNG import facilities.

 - In a severe winter gas demand goes up as households use more gas for heating and other consumers (such as power stations) increase their demand on the network.
 This demand has to be met but is reliant on gas being available at the right place and time.
 If there is not enough gas available, demand has to be cut to maintain the safe pressure in the network.

-Who is responsible for managing the safety of the gas networks?
+Managing the safety of the gas networks

 - The Network Emergency Co-ordinator [NEC] is responsible for coordinating the actions of all gas conveyors to minimise the risk of a gas supply emergency.
 Currently National Grid is the NEC.
 The gas networks have to co-operate with the NEC as necessary.